Aardwolf-Social/aardwolf/INSTALL.md

     $ cargo run --bin aardwolf-server --features=aardwolf-actix

+The console output should show you `Updating [lang]` where `[lang]` is the two character string for each i18n language file in the /po directory.
+There will also be one `....done` for each.
+At this time you will also want to watch the /aardwolf.log because this is where the status updates will show.

-Wait until you see *“Rocket has launched from http://localhost:[port]“* in the console.
+Wait until you see *“Rocket has launched from http://localhost:[port]“* in the `aardwolf.log`.
 Now you’re ready to go!

 __NOTE: Build notes__
 At this time `gettext-rs` takes a_very_long_time_to_compile.
 This is for reasons which are beyond the scope of this document.